The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Ordinary perfectoid Siegel space and Serre-Tate theory

 \subsubsection{The algebraic and geometric formulations}

 Now we review Chai's globalization of Serre-Tate coordinate system in characteristic $p$ \cite{Cha}.
 Let $U$ be a $\BF_p$-scheme.
 Let $A/U$ be an abelian scheme whose relative dimensions on connected components of $U$ are the same.
-Let $T_p A[p^\infty]^\et$ be the Tate module attached to the maximal \etale quotient of the $p$-divisible group $A[p^\infty]$.
-Define a $\BZ_p$-sheaf $\nu_U$ on $U_\et$ to be the inverse limit of $\Coker([p^n]:\BG_m\to \BG_m).$
+Define